@tao.js/react DataHandler Component

-add data to a shared state that can be leveraged by multiple other Component
+add data to a shared state that can be leveraged by multiple other Components in the render

 hierarchy.